Skip to content

 Telehealth equipment is designed to help people who live at home manage their long-term health conditions.
 These devices allow you to monitor your health without having to keep visiting your GP.

-When you get the equipment you will be shown how to take readings.
-They will automatically be sent to a health professional who will check your results and keep an eye on your health needs.
+When you get the telehealth equipment you need, you'll be shown how to take readings.
+These will automatically be sent to a healthcare professional who will check your results and keep an eye on your health needs.

 How could telehealth help me?

-If you’re diabetic, a glucose meter can keep a check on your blood sugar levels.
-You can also get a low blood sugar alarm that looks like a wristwatch.
-You wear it at night to warn you if your blood sugar drops when you’re asleep.
+A glucose meter can keep a check on your blood sugar levels.
+You can also get a low blood sugar alarm that looks like a wristwatch – you wear it at night to warn you if your blood sugar drops when you’re asleep.

 What is telecare?